micro-manager/micro-manager.github.io/_pages/PVCAM.md

 Make sure you have the latest version of the Photometrics [PVCAM Driver](https://www.photometrics.com/support/software/) supporting your camera.
-You might need to update PVCAM after you upgrade Micro-Manager (if you get an error, of PVCAM becomes "unavailable").
+You might need to update PVCAM after you upgrade Micro-Manager (if you get an error, or PVCAM becomes "unavailable").

 ### Photometrics